In ASP.Net, it is possible to create re-usable code. The re-usable code can be used in many places without having the need to write the code again.

 - The <controls> tag means that you are adding a configuration for the user control.

-- Then we register the user control with the add tag.
+- Then we register the user control with the additional tag.
 The remaining parameters of tagPrefix, tagName and src remain the same as before.

 The above code is set, and the project is executed using Visual Studio.
 You will get the below output.